Multi-factor authentication is widely deployed across Microsoft 365 tenants. Yet account compromise continues at scale.

 MFA protects the moment of sign-in.
 It does not protect the session that follows unless additional controls are in place.

-OAuth consent phishing relies on users approving access for malicious applications that impersonate legitimate services.
-Once consent is granted, those applications gain API-level access to mail, files, and calendar data.
+OAuth consent phishing relies on users approving access for malicious applications.
+These applications impersonate legitimate services.
+Once consent is granted, they gain API-level access to mail, files, and calendar data.

 After consent is approved:

-This attack path persists until enterprise application permissions are explicitly reviewing and revoked, which is why it often survives standard incident response steps.
+This attack path persists until enterprise application permissions are explicitly reviewing and revoked.
+That is why it often survives standard incident response steps.

 Push-based MFA remains vulnerable to approval fatigue.
-Repeated prompts increase the likelihood of accidental approval, particularly during high-volume work periods or off-hours.
+Repeated prompts increase the chance of accidental approval, especially during high-volume work periods or off-hours.

-Microsoft guidance now treats number matching as a baseline control rather than an optional enhancement because it directly reduces unintended approvals without adding session complexity.
+Microsoft guidance now treats number matching as a baseline control rather than an optional enhancement.
+It directly reduces unintended approvals without adding session complexity.

 Once inside a tenant, attackers prioritize persistence and invisibility over speed.
 The goal is to stay present without disrupting normal activity or triggering security controls.

-These techniques allow attackers to remain embedded long enough to observe financial workflows and impersonate legitimate activity, rather than triggering signals that lead to immediate investigation.
+These techniques allow attackers to remain embedded long enough to observe financial workflows and impersonate legitimate activity.
+The longer they stay undetected, the less likely compromise triggers an immediate investigation.

 These controls focus on where modern attacks actually succeed, not just how they begin.

-Phishing-resistant authentication methods materially reduce exposure to adversary-in-the-middle attacks by removing browser-bound credentials from the authentication flow.
+Phishing-resistant authentication methods reduce exposure to adversary-in-the-middle attacks.
+They work by removing browser-bound credentials from the authentication flow.

 These methods include:

-Authentication occurs outside the browser session, which prevents tokens from being replayed by phishing infrastructure even after successful user interaction.
+Authentication occurs outside the browser session.
+This prevents tokens from being captured or replayed by phishing infrastructure, even after the user completes a legitimate sign-in.

-Conditional Access Token Protection binds Microsoft Entra session tokens to a specific device context.
+Conditional Access Token Protection binds Microsoft Entra session tokens to a specific device.
 If a token is copied and replayed from another device or location, access fails.

 This control targets session theft directly rather than attempting to stop the initial phishing event.

-Risk-based access policies introduce automated intervention when sign-ins exhibit characteristics commonly associated with token theft or anonymized infrastructure.
+Risk-based access policies trigger automated responses when sign-ins show patterns tied to token theft or anonymized infrastructure.

 This approach is effective at detecting: